 The following essay topic analysis examines Yale School of Management (Yale SOM) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+You can also review essay topic analyses for all other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 For the fourth year running, Yale MBA hopefuls are required to respond to a 500-word essay about their biggest commitment.
 When it was initially announced, Admissions Director Bruce DelMonico commented that the Yale MBA adcom developed this “seemingly simple and straightforward question” essay prompt in collaboration with a professor of organizational behavior at SOM.